kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I received a full reimbursement opportunity to attend the GRA-WP Cohort for Women in 2020 [ Nov ]
 - I received a full reimbursement opportunity to attend the GRA-WP Cohort for Underrepresented Minorities in 2020 [ Nov ]
 - I received complimentary registration and a travel grant to attend Neurips!
 I currently have tickets also for the Black in AI workshops, as well as the WiML workshops [ Dec ]
+- I received a fee waiver for registration and a travel/lodging grant to attend Real World Crypto 2020, via the IACR.
+  The conference will be in New York City, and I am funded for this opportunity by a generous NSF grant [ Dec ]